eldiosx/java-visual-novel/README.md

 - <h2>How to edit: </h2>

+First we need a JavaFX, the easiest way is: https://bell-sw.com/pages/downloads/ Download the FUll JDK version.

 <h3>For Eclipse (flatpak compatible): </h3>

 Open Lib folder and import all .jar like this, you need add your JavaFX libraries or a Full Java JDK in the jre installed and module-path: